hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 - Delete inactive cluster using the [Pipeline](https://dev.azure.com/hmcts/CNP/_build?definitionId=483&_a=summary) ensuring Action is set to Destroy, Cluster is set to cluster you plan to destroy and Environment is set to that you intend to run against before clicking on **Run**.

 #### After Deployment of Cluster
+- Check all pods are deployed and running.
+Compare with pods status reference taken pre-deployment

 * Delete all ingress on the old cluster to ensure external-dns deletes it's existing records: